ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar5ch9.rst

    Figure 9.40tas: Box and whisker plots showing the 5th, 25th, 50th, 75th
-   and 95th percentiles of the seasonal- and annual mean biases for surface temperature (tas) for oceanic and polar regions between 38 CMIP5 (box and whiskers) or 18 CMIP3 (crosses) models and CRU data for 1980–1999.
+   and 95th percentiles of the seasonal- and annual mean biases for surface temperature (tas) for oceanic and polar regions between 38 CMIP5 (box and whiskers) or 22 CMIP6 (crosses) models and ERA-Interim data for 1980–2005.

 .. figure:: /recipes/figures/ipccwg1ar5ch9/fig-9-40-pr.png
    :align: center

    Figure 9.40pr: Box and whisker plots showing the 5th, 25th, 50th, 75th
-   and 95th percentiles of the seasonal- and annual mean biases for precipitation (pr) for oceanic and polar regions between 38 CMIP5 (box and whiskers) or 18 CMIP3 (crosses) models and CRU data for 1980–1999.
+   and 95th percentiles of the seasonal- and annual mean biases for precipitation (pr) for oceanic and polar regions between 38 CMIP5 (box and whiskers) or 22 CMIP6 (crosses) models and Global Precipitation Climatology Project - Satellite-Gauge (GPCP-SG) data for 1980–2005.

 .. figure:: /recipes/figures/ipccwg1ar5ch9/fig-9-40_regions.png
    :align: center